rian39/notes/lamarre_2018.md

 The individual under the microscope reveals a complex aggregate of functions related to material flows.
 The second step, considering the thing in its environment, takes these materials flows into account, puts them in relation.
 Such flows signal a connectivity with the environment which cannot be reduced to paradigms of grounding, encompassing, or permeating, that is, environmental determinism.
 141 {#platform-foundation}

-Optimization is not even capable to considering satisfaction; it does not take our psychic or existential well-being into account.
+Optimization is not even capable of considering satisfaction; it does not take our psychic or existential well-being into account.
 But how are we to get from optimization to satisfaction?
 152